garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/k-Medians Clustering.md

 With other distances [[k-Means Algorithm]] may not converge
 - But we can make it converge by changing the updates so that they are minimizing an alternative objective function
-	- by changing the updates = you are changing the objective function, which allows us to represent that repres
+	- by changing the updates = you are changing the objective function, which allows us to represent that representative example differently not with average
 	- this will converge & will be the [[Optimal]] solution starting from the right initial centres
 #compsci361example we can use the L1-norm as an objective:
 $$